VincentBai-dotcom/AIT-Final-Project-API/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

 # Ear Trainer

 ## Overview

-A well-trained musician can identify intervals, chords, scales, etc. just by listening to a piece of music, and good ears will be beneficial to a musician almost in all aspects.
-However this skill cannot be acquired without meticilous effort.
+A well-trained musician can identify intervals, chords, scales, etc. just by listening to a piece of music, and good ears will be beneficial to a musician in almost all aspects.
+However, this skill cannot be acquired without meticulous effort.

-This Ear Trainer is a web app that will allow users to pratice their ability to identifies intervals and chords by ear.
-The user will able to choose to practice either intervals or chords listening, and the app will also keep track of the users' performance on each type of the quality of intervals and chords to sharpen their weakest point.
+This Ear Trainer is a web app that will allow users to practice their ability to identify intervals and chords by ear.
+Users will be able to choose to practice either intervals or chords listening, and the app will also keep track of the users' performance on each type and quality of intervals and chords to help them sharpen their weakest points.

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other_)

 The application will store Users and UserStats.

-* users can have multiple UserStats (via references)
+* Users can have multiple UserStats (via references)
-* each UserStats will have one attribute called type, whose value will be either interval or chord, one attribute called quality, which marks the actual answer, and will have the number the problems answered correctly by the user and the total number of problems done by the user.
+* Each UserStats record has one attribute called `type` (either "interval" or "chord"), one attribute called `quality` (which marks the actual answer), and tracks the number of problems answered correctly by the user and the total number of problems attempted.

-An Example User:
+### Example User:

 ```javascript
 {